To KSB SE & Co. KGaA, Frankenthal

 We have audited the consolidated financial statements of KSB SE & Co.
-KGaA (formerly KSB Aktiengesellschaft), Frankenthal / Pfalz, and its subsidiaries (the Group), which comprise the statement of financial position as at 31 December 2017, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the financial year from 1 January to 31 December 2017, and notes to the consolidated financial statements, inclduing a summary of significant accounting policies.
+KGaA, Frankenthal, and its subsidiaries (the Group), which comprise the statement of financial position as at 31 December 2018, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the financial year from 1 January to 31 December 2018, and notes to the consolidated financial statements, including a summary of significant accounting policies.
 In addition, we have audited the group management report of KSB SE & Co.
-KGaA for the financial year from 1 January to 31 December 2017.
-We have not audited the content of those parts of the group management report listed in the "Other Information" section of our auditor's report in accordance with the German legal requirements.
+KGaA for the financial year from 1 January to 31 December 2018.
+In accordance with the German legal requirements, we have not audited the content of those parts of the group management report listed in the “Other Information” section of our auditor’s report.

 In our opinion, on the basis of the knowledge obtained in the audit,